-Kristi A. Nelson, PhD, serves as Executive Vice President for Academic Affairs and Provost, providing oversight and strategic direction for the University of Cincinnati's nearly 45,000 students, 4,200 faculty and 13 academic colleges, the Graduate School and a collection of state-of-the-art university libraries.
-As the university's chief academic officer, Nelson oversees the human and fiscal resources that fuel UC’s academic and research mission with assistance from the academic deans and Provost senior staff while also supporting various aspects of faculty and student success.
+Valerio Ferme, PhD, serves as the Executive Vice President for Academic Affairs and Provost, providing oversight and strategic direction for the University of Cincinnati's (UC) 48,000 students, 6,000 faculty and 14 academic colleges, University of Cincinnati Online, and a collection of state-of-the-art university libraries.
+As the university's chief academic officer, Ferme oversees the human and fiscal resources that fuel UC’s academic and research mission with assistance from the academic deans and Provost senior staff while also supporting various aspects of faculty and student success.

 Ferme joined UC in 2019 as Dean of the College of Arts and Sciences - UC’s largest college - overseeing a $125 million budget and 21 departments.
 During his decanal term Ferme created a 21st Century Task Force to support the college’s strategic plan, spearheaded a college-wide commitment to sponsored research, expanded co-op and academic offerings, and created the position of Associate Dean for Inclusive Excellence and Community Partnerships.
 Notably, Ferme successfully led the college through COVID-19 campus-to-remote transition, and despite the global pandemic, balanced the college budget for the first time since 2012 by reducing debt through operational efficiencies, increased research, and philanthropic partnerships.